Dowell Loggains

-Dowell Loggains (born October 1, 1980) is an American football coach who currently serves as the head football coach for the Appalachian State Mountaineers.
+Dowell Loggains (born October 1, 1980) is an American football coach who currently serves as the head football coach at Appalachian State University.
 He has been the offensive coordinator for the Tennessee Titans, Chicago Bears, Miami Dolphins and New York Jets of the National Football League (NFL).
 He played college football as a quarterback for the Arkansas Razorbacks, and later he served as the tight ends coach there as well.
 He held the offensive coordinator job for the South Carolina Gamecocks before being hired by Appalachian State.

 Coaching career

 Tennessee Titans

 Loggains served as the offensive quality control for the Tennessee Titans from 2012 to 2013 as a part of Mike Munchak's coaching staff.
 Days after Ken Whisenhunt took over as Titans head coach in 2014, Loggains was informed that he wouldn't remain with the organization.
 He had previously been the team's quarterbacks coach.

 Cleveland Browns

 Loggains spent 2014 as the quarterbacks coach for the Cleveland Browns.
 He was an advocate of drafting Texas A&M quarterback Johnny Manziel.